TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.mid/Core Infrastructure.md

 - "Note" refers to a MIDI event that specifies a note in the chart.
 - "MIDI note" refers to a Note On/Off event pair.
 - "Phrase" refers to an in-game mechanic that lasts for a duration.
+Unless specified otherwise, phrases do not affect the tick they end on.
 - "Modifier" refers to an in-game mechanic that may modify one or more other events.
 - "Marker" refers to an event that specifies a phrase or modifier.
 - "Text event" refers to any meta event of type `0x01` through `0x0F`.